waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Catching:** Weakening a Pokémon makes it easier to catch.

 ### Tile & Environmental Mechanics
+- **FLOOR:** A standard, traversable tile.
+- **TALL_GRASS:** Traversable tile where wild Pokémon encounters can occur.
 - **Route 29 Ledges:** The western section of Route 29 has one-way ledges preventing eastward travel from that area.
 - **Route 46:** This route is a dead-end when approached from the south due to one-way ledges.
 - **CUT_TREE:** These small trees are impassable and require the HM 'Cut' to be removed.
 - **Fruit Trees:** These are impassable objects.
 - **Item Pickups:** Cannot be picked up by standing on them.
-Hypothesis: must interact from an adjacent tile.
+Hypothesis: must interact from an adjacent tile while facing the item.

 ## Agent Ideas
 - **battle_strategist_agent:** An agent to suggest the optimal move or action in difficult battles.